2 lbs Ground Beef (I find 80/20 or LESS has the most flavor). I prefer Harter House Boston Burger. (It's blend of ground beef and ground pork)

-- Sprinkle on the spices, stir and taste.
+Sprinkle on the spices, stir it up and taste it.
 If you need more seasoning - by all means add it.
-Let it get hot and you are ready to serve.
+Let it get hot and your good to serve.
 My family usually can't wait but if you make it a day ahead or even early - something about letting it get cold and reheating it makes great pot of chili over the top.